rapid7/metasploit-framework/documentation/modules/post/windows/manage/run_as_psh.md

 ## Module Process
 The process will use the Start-Process command of powershell to run a process as another user.

 ## Limitations
 - Requires Powershell
 - Hidden Mode does not work with older powershell versions
-- Interactive mode needs to be ran from a meterpreter console
+- Interactive mode needs to be run from a meterpreter console

 ## Examples